294 Days on the Road

 The conservation worker checks its eyes and stomach, then places it in a tub to weigh it.
 She writes down the results and takes the kiwi, who has been staying still this whole time, and puts it back in its hutch to continue its nap.
 It’s a brief encounter, to minimise the stress of the kiwi, but it’s enough time for us to be in absolute awe of this little creature.
 How can you not love kiwi birds?!

-A NZPocketGuide.com exclusive look BEHIND THE SCENE OF the kiwi chick conservation room
+A NZPocketGuide.com exclusive look behind the scenes of the kiwi chick conservation room

 The nocturnal kiwi enclosure

 With that, we enter the nocturnal kiwi enclosure to see where display birds are kept that are not suitable to released into the wild – a theme of the rest of the creatures at Rainbow Springs.
 The nature park only takes in animals that have injuries or other issues that would decrease their chances of surviving in the wild.
 We see the fluffy ball of one kiwi sleeping under a tree in its enclosure.

 Outside of Kiwi Encounter are outdoor runs for the older chicks to start stretching their legs and probe for food in a “wild” setting.
 Although there are no kiwis out here today, there is a wild fantail that has come to say hi, as well as a wild kereru (wood pigeon) that our guide tells us he is a regular visitor called Kevin.

 So that was just the Kiwi Encounter, and we haven’t seen the rest of the park yet…

 Feeding the wildlife at lunch and the big splash

 In other news, we head into the main Rainbow Springs Nature Park for a quick pie at the cafe, where Robin literally feeds some small birds from his hands like he’s freakin’ Snow White.
 Then we shamelessly take a log flume ride called The Big Splash.
 Ok, we know it’s meant for kids but…